Check out these upcycled home decor ideas and learn how to create beautiful, one-of-a-kind pieces for your home!

 Old wood picture frames are everywhere at thrift stores and garage sales.
 You may even have a few that you’re not using around the house.

 I love turning old frames into serving trays and it’s really easy to do.
-Just drill holes into the sides to add handles, paint and add decorative paper to the frame if you have a glass insert.
+Just drill holes into the sides to add handles, paint, and decorative paper to the frame if you have a glass insert.

 If your frame doesn’t have a glass insert or you’d like to remove it altogether, you can cut and nail wood craft board to the back and use a stencil to decorate your tray as I did here.